sararita28/Algorithms/Must-Know/Dynamic Programming.md

 - The sub problems will usually overlap at some point (i.e the program will have to solve the same problem at least more than once).
 - The problem calls for optimization (minimization/maximization)

-To solve a problem using DP.
-You could either use Recursion and store the repeating computations using memoization or implement a bottom-up approach.
+To solve a problem using DP. <b>You could either use Recursion and store the repeating computations using memoization OR implement a bottom-up approach.</b>

 Let's showcase these 2 approaches by solving the fibonacci problem

+Recursion + Memoization:
 ```
-//Recursion + Memoization
 const fib = (n, memo = []) => {
   if (n == 1 || n == 2 ) return 1
   if (memo[n]) return memo[n]